Noureen111/stopwatch/README.md

-Just need to have REact setup to run app
+Just need to have React setup to run app

 Can view live at: https://noureen111.github.io/stopwatch/